Why Exercise Improves Energy

 Have you ever felt sluggish or fatigued at the end of the day despite getting adequate sleep and eating the right foods?

-article on the benefits of exercise beyond simply strength or flexibility.
+I was reading from this article on the benefits of exercise beyond simply strength or flexibility.
 So, I thought I would share some thoughts.

 The reality is that we do not know all the mechanisms that cause the body to respond so well to regular exercise.
 What we do know are the effects!